Outgrew

 To earn its quiet consent

-My mother looks at me with care,
+My mother looks at my struggles with care,

-“Beta,” she says, “you grew up
+“Beta,” she says, “you grew up and behold

-It is not a moment of despair
+This isn’t a moment of despair

 Clothes are supposed to stop fitting

-Trends are supposed to fade.
+Trends are supposed to fade

 Don’t spend your life